 - Getting on the Road to a Positive Outcome

-- Call Now to Discuss Your DUI Case for Free
+- Call Now to Discuss Your Virginia DUI Case for Free

-The attorneys at The Gordon Law Firm are experienced DUI lawyers who do not believe in giving misinformation or false hope.
+The attorneys at The Gordon Law Firm are experienced DUI/DWI lawyers who do not believe in giving misinformation or false hope.
 We shoot straight from the beginning.

-After looking at all of the facts in your case and your record, our DUI lawyers will give you an honest assessment of the consequences you may be facing and the defenses which can be used in your case to fight conviction or reduce your charges.
+After looking at all of the facts in your case and your record, Carlos Wall and Alex Gordon will give you an honest assessment of the consequences you may be facing and the defenses which can be used in your case to fight conviction or reduce your charges.

 First-time offenders can face up to a year in jail, a $2,500 fine and mandatory loss of driving privileges for 12 months.
 Under some circumstances the judge may grant you restricted driving privileges so that you can drive to work, school, day care and religious activities.
 Mandatory minimum jail sentences for a blood alcohol content (BAC) over 0.14, for first-time offenders, are: